-The opening ceremony of class 23 of the BI Norwegian Business School – Fudan MBA programe welcomed 55 new students from a variety of businesses.
+The opening ceremony of class 23 of the BI Norwegian Business School – Fudan MBA programme welcomed 55 new students from a variety of businesses.
 This year they have even longer management experience than previous years.

 A perfect mix of values

 - For me this is a chance to mix the Nordic and Chinese business and leadership values.
 I believe this will increase my possibilities to work in a company doing business between these two countries, says Milo GE (35), a marketing manager in BASF.
-She used to work in a Norwegian company, and sees the BI-Fudan MBA program as a wonderful opportunity to get back into the Nordic world.
+She used to work in a Norwegian company, and sees the BI-Fudan MBA programme as a wonderful opportunity to get back into the Nordic world.